peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 {{diagram:docs/diagrams/architecture_workflow_1_run_experiment.mmd | scale=2.5 | width=105%}}

-### Workflow 2: Process a Study
+### Workflow 2: Analyze a Study

 This workflow is used after an experiment is complete to aggregate results from all replications and perform statistical analysis.
-The `process_study.ps1` wrapper calls `experiment_aggregator.py` and then `study_analysis.py`.
+The `analyze_study.ps1` wrapper calls `experiment_aggregator.py` and then `study_analysis.py`.

 {{diagram:docs/diagrams/architecture_workflow_2_process_study.mmd | scale=2.5 | width=105%}}